Moyon people

-The Moyon people, also known as Bujuur people or the Moyon Naga, are a Tibeto-Burmese ethnic group predominantly resides in the Northeast Indian state of Manipur and, some in Sagaing Region in Myanmar.
+The Moyon people, also known as Bujuur people or the Moyon Naga, are a Tibeto-Burmese ethnic group predominantly residing in the Northeast Indian state of Manipur and Sagaing Region in Myanmar.
 Moyons share similar ancestry with Monsang Nagas, Moyon origins can be traced back to ancient times of Moirang Kingdom, as they were contemporary, the Moyon King "Kuurkam" also known as "Shamshangba Ningthou" (Long hair king) by Meiteis is well recorded in Meitei Chronicles.
 Kungjuur is an important Historical place for the Moyons.
 They are listed as a Scheduled Tribe (STs) by India.

-They use Meitei language as their second language (L2) according to the Ethnologue.
+They use Meitei as their second language (L2) according to Ethnologue.